nhn/tui.calendar/docs/en/guide/migration-guide-v2.md

 From v2, the supported browser range is changed to *Internet Explorer 11 or* later.
 In v1, Internet Explorer 9 or higher browsers were supported, but the scope of support was changed for the use of the latest development environment and [preact](https://preactjs.com/) X (version 10).

-TOAST UI Calendar provides a separate bundle file for legacy browsers.
-The basic bundle provides stable support for the latest two versions of the modern browser.
-However, the basic bundle does not include a polyfill for IE11, so to support IE11 or similar level of legacy browsers, you need to add the IE11 bundle that includes a polyfill as follows.
+The default bundle provides stable support for the latest two versions of the modern browsers.
+However, the default bundle does not include a polyfill for IE 11, so to support IE 11 or a legacy browser below a certain level, you need to add the IE 11 bundle that includes a polyfill as follows.
+Since the bundle size of IE 11 is about 30% larger than that of the default bundle, you must take care not to increase the bundle size unnecessarily by considering the range of support.

 ```ts
 import Calendar from '@toast-ui/calendar/ie11';